 We’re not milk drinkers, but I buy it anyway for recipes and the occasional bowl of cereal.
 Inevitably, it goes sour and I end up having to throw out half a carton.
-That is, until now.
+That is, until we discovered almond milk.

 Thanks to a dollar off coupon and a tip from my mother saying it wasn’t as strange as it sounded, I bought a carton of almond milk.
 Sometimes I think it tastes like cake mix, other times marshmallows.
 And then sometimes it reminds me of this old cereal I use to like called “Almond Delight” but in liquid form.
 And while I bought the unsweetened type because I liked the fact it only has 40 calories per cup, I usually sweeten it with whatever low cal sweetener is on hand.
 It’s good on cereal, in smoothies and hopefully will work well in baked goods (haven’t tried that yet), but right now my favorite recipe using almond milk is this pudding.